 - it is exempt from all conformity analysis requirements (see the "Table 2" exemption list in 40 CFR 93.126 AND

 - it has no potential air quality impacts subject to NEPA analysis according to the initial screening procedure of the CO Protocol, and qualifies for a NEPA Categorical Exclusion pursuant to 23 USC 326 (except for 771.117[c] or 771.117[c]), AND

 - it qualifies for a Categorical Exemption under CEQA.

 For projects in areas subject to conformity, the conformity documentation and the Air Quality Conformity Findings Checklist must be prepared and filed with the NEPA CE even if no other air quality analysis is determined to be necessary.
 The documentation should also cover consultation with FHWA/FTA, the MPO, and air agencies, where needed.

 For most other projects, an air quality technical report should be prepared, although the report can be fairly short for projects where air quality issues are minimal and can be avoided or minimized with standard measures.
 Here are some examples where a comprehensive report is recommended:

 - The environmental document will be a higher level document with many complex issues, including air quality.

 - Early scoping, air analyses, or the PID indicate that air quality mitigation beyond standard impact minimization and avoidance measures may be needed.

 - The project is regionally significant for conformity analysis purposes, regardless of the type of environmental documentation to be prepared.
-All capacity-increasing State Highway projects, including auxiliary lanes, passing lanes, and many truck climbing lanes, are considered regionally significant by definition under federal conformity regulations.
+All capacity-increasing State Highway System (SHS) projects, including auxiliary lanes, passing lanes, and many truck climbing lanes, are considered regionally significant by definition under federal conformity regulations.